-The curriculum in Mathematical Sciences at the University of North Carolina at Chapel Hill includes an Actuarial Science option through which students may take specialized courses in actuarial mathematics during the spring semester.
-Under a reciprocal agreement between the two universities, students at Duke may enroll concurrently in these courses offered by UNC-Chapel Hill (see page 66 of the Bulletin of Duke University, 1999-2000: Undergraduate Instruction).
+The curriculum in Mathematical decision Sciences at the University of North Carolina at Chapel Hill includes an Actuarial Science option through which students may take specialized courses in Long-Term Models (OR 161, fall semester) and Short-Term Models (OR 162, spring semester).
+Descriptions of these courses can be found at the curriculum's web site, www.or.unc.edu/MDSweb.
+Under a reciprocal agreement between the two universities, students at Duke may enroll concurrently in these courses offered by UNC- Chapel Hill (see page 77 of the Bulletin of Duke University, 2003-2004: Undergraduate Instruction).
 Note, however, that prior approval from the Director of Undergraduate Studies must be sought for such courses to count toward mathematics major or minor credit.